 Credit Cards With No Preset Spending Limit

-Some credit cards do not have a preset credit limit and you won't have a set amount of available credit.
+Some credit cards do not have a preset credit limit, and you won't have a set amount of available credit.
 These cards have a spending limit that can change monthly based on your income, spending habits, and other financial data.
-Neither your spending limit or your available credit will be printed on your card statements or available on your card's automated customer service number.
+Neither your spending limit nor your available credit will be printed on your card statements or available on your card's automated customer service number.

 Knowing your available credit on a credit card with no preset spending limit may require a call to customer service.
 For example, if you're making a big purchase that's outside your normal spending habits, you could ask your credit card issuer whether the charge would be approved based on your spending limit.